yuriblaise/android-emulator-container-scripts/README.md

 # Automated Android Containers
-This repo is a fork of the [android-emulator-container-scripts](https://github.com/google/android-emulator-container-scripts) with additional bash scripts that make emulator container easy to control the virtual device via python and adb.
-The scripts primarily use [culebra](https://github.com/dtmilano/AndroidViewClient) for automated testing and benchmarking but a JSON option is also available for simpler scenarios.
+This repo is a fork of the [android-emulator-container-scripts](https://github.com/google/android-emulator-container-scripts) with additional bash scripts that make emulator container easy to control via python and adb.
+The scripts are primarily built for use with [culebra](https://github.com/dtmilano/AndroidViewClient), a tool for generating ready-to-execute python scripts for Black box testing, but a JSON file describing input commands is also available for simpler scenarios.

-### Creating and Launching a Container
+## Creating and Launching a Container

-To use this script follow the instructions from the container scripts to install emu-docker and create a an emulator ready docker image.
+To use this script follow the instructions from the container scripts to install emu-docker and create an emulator ready docker image.

     . ./configure.sh && emu-docker create canary "P.*x86_64"